Skip to main content

 Direct costs

-The eligible direct costs for the action are those costs which with due regard to the conditions of eligibility set out above, are identifiable as specific costs directly linked to the performance of the action and which can therefore be booked to it directly.
+The eligible direct costs are specific costs directly linked to the performance of the action and which can therefore be booked to it directly.
+Please see Part B of this Guide for the budget categories reimbursed as actual costs.

 The beneficiary's internal accounting and auditing procedures must permit direct reconciliation of the costs and revenue declared in respect of the project with the corresponding accounting statements and supporting documents.